Multi-Marginal Flow Matching with Adversarially Learnt Interpolants: Method

 \subsection{Regularisers for interpolants}

-In this section we propose three regularising terms to use in \eqref{eq:ali_objective} with provable uniqueness guarantees for the first two options. \paragraph{Linear reference regulariser.} Here we introduce a regularising term in the ALI learning objective which penalises deviations from the linear interpolant between coupled samples from the end-marginals.
+In this section we propose three regularising terms to use in \eqref{eq:ali_objective} with provable uniqueness guarantees for the first two options.
+See \Cref{sec:scrna_traj} for an ablation study of the different regularisers. \paragraph{Linear reference regulariser.} Here we introduce a regularising term in the ALI learning objective which penalises deviations from the linear interpolant between coupled samples from the end-marginals.
 Letting $\ell(x_0, x_1, t) = (1-t)x_0 + tx_1$, we define

 The problem of matching marginals \eqref{eq:match} while minimising the regulariser \eqref{eq:reg} enjoys unique solutions: \begin{theoremE}[][end,restate] Fix $t\in(0,1)$, $q_t$, and a coupling $\pi$ between $q_0$ and $q_1$ such that the distribution $\ell(\cdot, \cdot, t)_\#\pi$ is absolutely continuous (a.c.) w.r.t.\ the Lebesgue measure.
 Then the interpolant $G(\cdot,\cdot,t):\mathbb{R}^d\times\mathbb{R}^d\to\mathbb{R}^d$ minimising